WASHINGTON, D.C. MEDICAL MALPRACTICE LAWYERS HANDLING CLAIMS INVOLVING INEBRIATED DOCTORS

 - Self-prescribing, or having colleagues prescribe medications as a “professional favor”

-- Difficulty in having an intoxicated doctor’s license pulled by the state licensing boards in Washington, D.C.
+- Difficulty in having a doctor’s license pulled by the state licensing boards

 - Increased stress levels caused by long shifts and not enough sleep

 - Inadequate care facilities or options for addicts

 - Hospital staff refusing to disclose a potential problem for fear of being “punished” by the addict or the administration

 In truth, the reasons behind a doctor’s addictions are probably very similar to the reasons behind any addictions: the inability to cope with life’s pressures in a healthy way, and the denial of a problem.

 At Paulson & Nace, we believe that addiction is an illness – but we also believe that people who are sick need to seek treatment before they infect, harm, or lead to the wrongful death of others.
 These are incredibly complex and delicate medical malpractice cases and may take a long time to build and present.
 Our attorneys stay with our clients from beginning to end.
 Partner Barry Nace once litigated a case for 18 years, because he refused to settle for less than our client deserved.
 While we make every attempt to resolve our cases quickly, we do not sacrifice our clients’ best interests to reach a speedy resolution that benefits the hospital or offending practitioner.

 WHO COULD BE LIABLE IF A DCOTOR IS UNDER THE INFLUENCE WHILE PRACTICING?